betty-van/100-days-of-code/r1-log.md

   - Feeling noticeably more confident with this and not needing to Google/StackOverflow as often
   - No work today on freeCodeCamp at all
   - Still constantly banging my head against the wall, but moving forward slowly.
 Feeling better about myself actually.
 Project looks ugly but more functional than it was before.
+  - Project2: able to send messages, no storage of them yet, appended to ul

 ## Day 33: 11-22-19